 Pay Requirements

-New York has exemption regulations that differ in some ways from the federal Fair Labor Standards Act (FLSA).
-Employers should review the requirements when determining whether an employee is exempt from minimum wages and overtime requirements.
+New York has exemption regulations that differ in some ways from the federal Fair Labor Standards Act and employers should review when determining whether an employee is exempt from minimum wages and overtime requirements.

 New York DOL: Minimum Wage